AdobeDocs/experience-manager-cloud-service.de-DE/help/headless/graphql-api/content-fragments.md

 "*Explore GraphQL is maintained by the Apollo team.
 Our goal is to give developers and technical leaders around the world all of the tools they need to understand and adopt GraphQL.*".
 -->

-Weitere Informationen zur GraphQL-API finden Sie in den folgenden Abschnitten (neben vielen anderen Ressourcen):
+Weitere Informationen zur GraphQL-API finden Sie in den folgenden Abschnitten (unter vielen anderen Ressourcen):

 * Unter [graphql.org](https://graphql.org):